 Many of Richard's social documentary photography and editorial assignments focused on institutional racism in the City of Chicago and Cook County governments, exposing poverty and inequities.

-The Jane Addams Hull House photography program ended in the summer of 2002, when Hull House sold the building in which it was housed.
-Richard and his past and present photography students then created The Chicago Photography Center (CPC).
-Richard hoped the Center would continue the work he had done at Hull House: teaching photography while building community.
+The Jane Addams Center/Hull House photography program ended in the summer of 2002, when Hull House sold the building in which it was housed.
+Richard moved to Lincoln Avenue and created The Chicago Photography Center (CPC).
+Subsequently, he moved to the present location at 4001 N Ravenswood where the Chicago Photography Classes instruction has continued.

-Richard Stromberg has devoted 40 years to Teaching Photography in Chicago and the Lakeview & Ravenswood communities.
+By the time he passed away in November 2014, Richard Stromberg had devoted almost 50 years to teaching photography in Chicago and the Lakeview & Ravenswood communities.